mibrahimtek/PollenLab/README.md

 The repository holds two tools that solve the same problem at different levels of effort:

   - PollenLab, a single HTML file that runs in a browser with no install and no server.
-  - An ImageJ/Fiji macro for people who already work in Fiji and only need counts and areas.
+  - An ImageJ/Fiji macro for people who already work in Fiji and only need counts and areas

 ------------------------